Part 8: Compute Coverage Over Regions

 Applying the grid constraint

-3. Click Grid Constraint Options... on the Basic - Grid page.
+3. Click Grid Constraint Options... in the Grid Definition frame.

-7. Click OK to close the Grid Constraints Options window.
+8. Click OK to close the Grid Constraints Options dialog box.

 Recomputing accesses